 HETAC is the only state-level professional association for Home Economics Careers and Teachers that has as its mission the promotion of and support for secondary Home Economics Careers Technology Education.
 The organization is a strong advocate for Home Economics Careers and Technology with a variety of audiences – legislative, business and industry, and administrators.
 Since its establishment in 1981, the association has worked with representatives of other related professional organizations, the California Department of Education and other key policy and decision makers.

 Family, Career and Community Leaders of America is a national Career and Technical Student Organization that provides personal growth, leadership development, and career preparation opportunities for students in Family and Consumer Sciences education.

 The mission of Generations United is to improve the lives of children youth and older people through intergenerational collaboration, public policies, and programs for the enduring benefit for all.

 Generations United is the catalyst that brings single-age focused groups together to build and support a common agenda while providing a unique voice in public debate.
 We honor, support, and engage all ages.

-The National Association of Social Workers (NASW) is the largest membership organization of professional social workers in the world, with 130,000 members.
+The National Association of Social Workers (NASW) is the largest membership organization of professional social workers in the world, with nearly 143,000 members.
 NASW works to enhance the professional growth and development of its members, to create and maintain professional standards, and to advance sound social policies.